Jardilou/5EOES-Embedded-Project/README.md

 ![First_power_Traces](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/f_a_abc_abcdef_Delay_Comparison.png
 )

 It is clear that the input of a correct character extends the computing time.
-The peaks are shifted and the measure of this shift indicates if the character is correct or not.
-The next step is to define a method to compute the shift of the trace.
+There is most likely a loop in the source code where each character is checked one after another and the code doesn't leave the loop until it a wrong character is detected in the string.
+Therefore, greater shift of the peaks of this power trace indicates if the character is correct or not.
+The next step is thus to define a method to compute the shift of the trace.

 ```python
 import numpy as np